sylhare/sylhare.github.io/_posts/2023/2023-07-11-Github-copilot-trial.md

 ## The advantages

-On library suggestion with javascript, to detect and give good suggestion on what option to pass in a library's constructor/function.
+On library suggestion with javascript, to detect and give a good suggestion on what option to pass in a library's constructor/function.
 (You may need to go to the plugin to refresh to get a better suggestion).

 I tried it with [express and jwt][11], and it managed to give me some valid input for the options.
 (For example what was to be passed in the [expressjwt][4] middleware).

-It was pretty bad at first for simple autocompletion but after some tries, it got better.
+It was pretty bad at first for simple autocompletion, but after some tries, it got better.
 For example, with some clear context, it can write the end of a line for you.
 If you ignore some missing columns, brackets or invented variable name, it's still better than what I was expecting.

-For writing technical documentation in markdown, the AI is actually very good, and provides some interesting suggestions.
+For writing technical documentation in markdown, the AI is actually great, and provides some interesting suggestions.
 If you're having a blank page syndrome, it can suggest you multiple entry points, to get started.
 So for an internal work document, it can be pretty powerful.